CREO MILL PROTOTYPING

 - Milling: 3-5 Axis

-- Turning: 2, 4, and multi-axis mill/turns.
+- Turning: 2, 4, and multi-axis mill and turns

-- Wire EDM: 2 and 4 axis.
+- Wire EDM: 2 and 4 axis

-- Process plan and route sheet development.
+- Process removal simulation, plan and route sheet development

 - Tooling library